Tanushree-Dey/FoodTrends-Understanding-Customer-Preferences-in-FB/README.md

 ## Conclusion
 This project highlights how data visualization can simplify complex nutrition and lifestyle data.
 It provides clear insights that help in understanding patterns and making better health-related decisions. this dashboard helps us understand the relationship between lifestyle, diet, physical activity, and health conditions, allowing better insights into how nutrition impacts overall health.
 ## Author
-Tanushree Dey␠␠
+Tanushree Dey

-MSc Statistics & Data Science␠␠
+MSc Statistics & Data Science

 Interested in Data Analytics, Machine Learning, and Visualization